dataminer-site/dataminer-site.github.io/docs/archive/0.10/sql/data_types/numeric.md

 ## Universally Unique Identifiers (`UUID`s)

-DuckDB supports universally unique identifiers (UUIDs) through the `UUID` type.
+DataMiner supports universally unique identifiers (UUIDs) through the `UUID` type.
 These use 128 bits and are represented internally as `HUGEINT` values.
 When printed, they are shown with hexadecimal characters, separated by dashes as follows: `⟨8 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨4 characters⟩-⟨12 characters⟩` (using 36 characters in total).
 For example, `4ac7a9e9-607c-4c8a-84f3-843f0191e3fd` is a valid UUID.

 To generate a new UUID, use the [`uuid()` utility function](../functions/utility#utility-functions).